Background pattern

 10 ml oral syringe

-The 5 ml oral syringe has two superimposed blue graduation marks at intervals of 0.25 ml and 0.1 ml.
+The 5 ml oral syringe has 2 superimposed blue graduation marks: at intervals of 0.25 ml and 0.1 ml.

 The 10 ml oral syringe has black graduation marks at intervals of 0.25 ml.

-• Open the bottle: press the cap and unscrew it in the opposite direction to the clock hands (figure 1).
+• Open the bottle: press the cap and unscrew it in the opposite direction of the clock hands (figure 1).

 Follow these steps the first time you take Briviact:

-• Insert the adapter into the bottle neck (figure 3).
-Make sure it is securely attached.
+• Insert the adapter into the neck of the bottle (figure 3).
+Make sure it is well fixed.
 You do not need to remove the adapter after use.

 Follow these steps each time you take Briviact: